ejain/blog/source/_posts/2018-12-30-tracking-blood-pressure.md

 I don't intend to continue taking daily blood pressure readings, but will continue to do so once a week or so, including before blood draws or other medical appointments.

-I’ll share more detailed results at a [Quantified Self Seattle Meetup](https://www.meetup.com/Quantified-Self-Seattle/) next year.
+I'll share more detailed results at a [Quantified Self Seattle Meetup](https://www.meetup.com/Quantified-Self-Seattle/events/259753371/).

 You can find the Jupyter Notebook used to process the data [here](https://github.com/ejain/blog/blob/master/source/_posts/2018-12-30-tracking-blood-pressure/blood-pressure.ipynb).